UFO: A UI-Focused Agent for Windows OS Interaction: The Design of

 Once a suitable application is identified, it is brought into focus on the desktop.
-The ActAgent then initiates actions to fulfill the user request.
+The AppAgent then initiates actions to fulfill the user request.
 Before each action selection step, \name captures screenshots of the current application's UI window with all available controls annotated.
-Additionally, \name records information about each control for ActAgent's observation.
-ActAgent is tasked with choosing a control to operate and subsequently selecting a specific action to execute on the chosen control via a control interaction module.
-This decision is based on ActAgent's observation, its prior plan, and its operation memory.
+Additionally, \name records information about each control for AppAgent's observation.
+AppAgent is tasked with choosing a control to operate and subsequently selecting a specific action to execute on the chosen control via a control interaction module.
+This decision is based on AppAgent's observation, its prior plan, and its operation memory.
 Following the execution, \name constructs a local plan for future steps, and proceeds to the next action selection step.
 This recursive process continues until the user request is successfully completed within the selected application.
 This concludes one phase of the user request.

-In scenarios where the user request spans multiple applications, the ActAgent will delegate the task to the AppAgent for the purpose of switching to a different application once ActAgent completes its tasks on the current one, initiating the second phase of the request.
+In scenarios where the user request spans multiple applications, the AppAgent will delegate the task to the HostAgent for the purpose of switching to a different application once AppAgent completes its tasks on the current one, initiating the second phase of the request.
 This iterative process continues until all aspects of the user request are fully completed.
 Users have the option to introduce new requests interactively, prompting \name to process the new request by repeating the aforementioned process.
 Upon the successful completion of all user requests, \name concludes its operation.
 In the subsequent sections, we delve into the intricate details of each component within the \name framework.